 The Austin Court of Appeals took the "at any time" language in Rule 118 literally in a bill of review action, and allowed substantial amendment of a return 22 months after a default judgment became final.
 Walker v.
 Broadhead, 828 S.W.2d 278 (Tex.
-App.--Austin 1992, writ denied).
+App.-Austin 1992, writ denied).
 Walker may be a great aid to plaintiff's counsel when faced with alleged defects in returns of citation after default judgment is entered.
 See also Higginbotham v.
 General Life & Acc.
 Ins., 796 S.W.2d 695 (Tex.
 1990), discussed below.

-Amendment by implication.
+4. Amendment by implication.
 The majority, in Higginbotham v.
 General Life & Acc.
 Ins., 796 S.W.2d 695 (Tex.
 1990)(5-4 decision, dissent by Phillips, C.J.), holds that the deficiencies in two erroneous returns were cured by an implied amendment.
 The trial court found facts constituting proper service and its order denying defendants' motion for new trial was "tantamount to an order amending the returns under Rule 118."
 Id. at 697.
-The majority expressly limits its holding to "situations in which there is a record... showing strict compliance with a valid method of service and an order expressly amending the return or that is tantamount to an order amending the citation."Id.
+The majority expressly limits its holding to "situations in which there is a record... showing strict compliance with a valid method of service and an order expressly amending the return or that is tantamount to an order amending the citation."
+Id.
 The dissent accurately points out that there is no valid service of either defendant and finds the court's implied amendment of defective process remarkable.
 796 S.W.2d at 669.

 Higginbotham is an anomaly, which seems to allow amendment without restriction.
-See also In re M.C.B.
+But see also In re M.C.B.
 400 S.W.3d 630 (Tex.
-App. - - Dallas 2013, n.p.h.)(op. on reh'g).
+App. --Dallas 2013, no pet.)(op. on reh'g).
 Defendant was served through substituted service under Rule 106(b).
 The return stated that the server delivered a copy of the citation and petition, "by 106 to door" of defendant's address.
 Such was conclusory and probably insufficient.
-However, the process server testified at the default judgment hearing that he did duct-tape citation to front door of defendant's residence.
-Plaintiff therefore argues that the requirements of the order authorizing substituted service were strictly followed and cites Higginbotham for the proposition that service was made in strict compliance of the requirements and impliedly amended the return.
+Held, the trial court properly considered process server testimony at the default judgment hearing, that he duct-taped citation to front door of defendant's residence.
+Original Plaintiff, Bill of Review Defendant, successfully argued that the requirements of the order authorizing substituted service were strictly followed, citing Higginbotham for the proposition that service strictly complied with requirements, and the return was impliedly amended.

 But see N.C.
 Mut.
 Life Ins.
 Co. v.
-Whitworth, 124

-S.W.3d 714 (Tex.
+Whitworth, 124 S.W.3d 714 (Tex.
 App. - - Austin 2003, pet. denied)(no implied amendment to cure error in defendant's name); Laas v.
 Williamson, 156 S.W.3d 854 (Tex.
-App. - - Beaumont, 2005,no pet.)(amended return filed after judgment was too late, restricted appeal).
+App. - - Beaumont, 2005, no pet.)(amended return filed after judgment was too late, restricted appeal).

 5. No additional notice.
 LEJ Dev.
 Corp. v.
 Southwest Bank, 407 S.W.3d 863 (Tex.
-App. -- Fort Worth 2013, n.p.h.).
+App. -- Fort Worth 2013, no pet.).
 Rule 118 states that the court may allow amendment "...upon such notice...as it deems just..."
 Plaintiff filed motions to amend returns, with amended returns attached, and a motion for default judgment.
 The court entered an order that the returns were thereby amended to reflect service on L.E.
 Jowell, Jr, not L.E.
 Jowell, as stated in the original returns.
 The default judgment was affirmed.

 Appellants argued that amendment without notice was error.
 The court disagreed, citing Continental Carbon, 27 S.W.3d 184, 188-89 (Tex.App.-- Dallas 2000 pet, denied)(defendant "received all the notice to which it was entitled when it was originally served with process.")
 The court held that the amended returns need not be endorsed on or attached to the citation.
-Note that the current Rule 107 now states that the return "may, but need not, be endorsed on or attached to the citation."
+Note that current Rule 107 now states that the return "may, but need not, be endorsed on or attached to the citation."